What Is Continuous Control Monitoring (CCM)?

 Pathlock centralizes continuous monitoring, testing, and reporting on internal controls.
 As a result, it minimizes business losses via errors or fraudulent activities by reporting control breakdowns and delivering a return on investment through improved business operations.

 Pathlock provides these capabilities across complex cross-application environments.
-In addition, it comes with an extensive library of over 140 controls and the critical business processes they support.
+In addition, it comes with an extensive library of controls and the critical business processes they support.

 Get in touch with us for a demo!